ncbormann/cain-map-app/README.md

 Once you've styled the map, hit 'save' -> 'create and save' -> 'publish'.

 Once it's published, return to the MapTiler home page, and you'll now have a section called 'My maps'.
 Select that, and scroll down to where it says "Use vector style".
 Copy that link, and in map/Maplibre_circles.svelte you'll find the place to paste it, inside the first <Maplibre> tag, on line 30.

+## Features still to add

+1. Pdf download (in progress)
+2. Timeline live-update on select
+3. Map borders respond to date selection